chrisbradleyy/LeDataSciFi.github.io/assignments/asgn02.md

 - T1 ("Daily return characteristics"): Using daily returns, report for each state and industry separately:
 	- the number of observations
 	- the number of unique firms
-	- return statistics (mean, std, min, max), which should be based on the daily **percent** return (i.e. $return*100$)
+	- return statistics (mean, std, min, max), which should be based on the daily **percent** return (i.e. return*100)
 - T2 ("Annual return characteristics"): Using _**annualized**_ returns, output information about the distribution of returns across firms in each industry-state combination.
 (Compute statistics you think are useful!)
-	- Use the daily returns (the raw value, not the percent return) to compute the **exact** annual return.
+	- **Annualized -->** Use the daily returns (the raw value, not the percent return) to compute the **exact** annual return.
 It might help to try to write out the math; try to write out a formula that uses 5 days of returns to compute the total week's return.
 Then you can extrapolate the "computational steps embedded" in that formula to do an entire year.
 	- Your resulting temporary data structure after this should have one observation per firm per year.
 	- HINT: Load the following "test unit" dataframe.
 You should get 61.051% and -1.0% returns for each firm, respectively.
+Use pandas functions only.
+If you do that, the code you just developed _should_ be applicable to the larger/realer dataset.

 ```
 returns = pd.DataFrame({